Seminole Casuse (Prayer Pipe) Dedicatory: Blessing

 Chief Little Dove always stressed the importance of attending the Green Corn Ceremony and that people who attended had to be personally invited by her and receive an OK from the tribal council.
 Another thing she shared with me which, at the time I thought rather unusual was: if one was ever invited and did not show up, they would never be invited again.

-Within 6 months or so of our telephone conversations, Chief Little Dove informed me that I was a Sacred Prayer Pipe* holder of the Seminole tradition.
-At this time I had absolutely no idea the meaning of this.
-I do remember this sounded really cool, so I went to a Salt Lake City Indian jewelry store and bought myself a beautiful pipe.
-The next day’s conversation with Chief Little Dove I shared with what I had done.
-She did not receive this news with the kindness and gentleness that I had known her to be in all of our other telephone conversations.
-She said YOU DID WHAT, and then demanded me to immediately send her the pipe, which I did the following day.
+Within about six months of our telephone conversations, Chief Little Dove told me that I was a Sacred Prayer Pipe holder of the Seminole tradition.
+At that time, I had no idea what this really meant.
+I do remember thinking it sounded really cool, so I went to a Salt Lake City Indian jewelry store and bought myself a beautiful pipe.
+The next day, in my conversation with Chief Little Dove, I shared what I had done.
+She did not respond with the kindness and gentleness I had come to expect from her in our other phone calls.
+She exclaimed, “YOU DID WHAT,” and then asked me to immediately send her the pipe, which I did the following day.

 I remember for the following 4 years I would ask her about the Pipe, quite regularly the first year and a half.
 By the fifth year I stopped asking about it altogether.
 Probably the reason for this was some one had gifted me a pipe.